SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-Creates consumption data point based on data from an electric-, gas-, water- meter.
+Creates consumption data point based on data from an electric, gas, or water meter.

 **Parameters**